apisec-inc/documentation/docs/index.md

 Your organization’s security is presented in graphical and statistical formats for better visibility in the `Dashboard`.

-Let’s get started!
+Let’s <a href="https://docs.apisec.ai/GettingStarted/">get started</a>!
 Btw, once you register your API, it will appear under the Project section below the content tiles.

 <img width="1505" alt="apisec-homepage" src="https://user-images.githubusercontent.com/109250250/180360118-c09108f4-e2a6-49ba-858b-e9cc2b9b9586.png">